Competitive Analysis

 Task Analysis

-Based on the feature set, create use case scenarios.
-For each user step, analyze typical user thought processes.
-Be sure to create scenarios that drive users toward business owner goals.
-List desired user reactions to the product at each step.
-These reactions can drive clarity for feature design.
+Based on the feature set, I’ll create user flow scenarios.
+At each step in the flow I’ll analyze typical user thought processes.
+I’m ensuring that these scenarios drive users toward business goals.
+I’ll list out desired user reactions to the product during their task flow, this can provide further clarity on feature design.

 Red Route Analysis